 |Device Compatibility||The full list of compatible devices can be found on the Wildlife Acoustics website.|

-If you're not in North America, the Echo Meter Touch 2 Ultrasonic Module is available for purchase from our global partners.
+The Echo Meter Touch 2 Ultrasonic Module for iOS and Android is available for purchase from any of our global partners.
 Visit wildlifeacoustics.com/resellers for a reseller near you.

 The Echo Meter Touch App is available for free on the Apple App Store and Google Play.
 The app contains sample recordings for learning, so when your Ultrasonic Module arrives, you'll be ready to start batting!